forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 The increase the international trust into NATO there are different options ranging from reforms to a re-founding/replacement.

 #### NATO Reforms
-* Reforms to increase transparency and clearer statutes
+* Reforms to increase transparency and more purpose and actions defining statutes
 * possibly renaming to emphasize to reforms and to get rid of the burden associated with the name 'NATO'
 * increase cooperations to manage the challenges we face and NATO has expertise
 * increase the focus on task such as crisis management and state-independent threats such as terrorism ([NATO counter Terrorism](#nato-counter-terrorism-reference-curriculum)).

 #### NATO Refound/Replacement
-A re-founding or replacement by a new (possibly reusing many of the structures but [with statutes] focussing more on defending 'principles of humanity') or existing (e.g. OSCE) organization.
+A re-founding by a new (possibly reusing many of the structures but [with statutes] focussing more on the defending 'principles of humanity') or a replacement/fusion into an existing (e.g. OSCE) organization.

 #### NATO Tasks and Background
-The NATO, once was founded to contain the expansionist Soviet Union ruled under the horribly brutal Stalinism (NATO: Founding treaty <https://www.nato.int/cps/en/natohq/topics_67656.htm?>), developed into the most powerful military alliance on earth ever.
+The NATO, once was founded to contain the expansionist Soviet Union ruled under the horribly brutal [Stalinism](#thoughts-on-aspects-of-stalinism) (NATO: Founding treaty <https://www.nato.int/cps/en/natohq/topics_67656.htm?>), developed into the most powerful military alliance on earth ever.
 The NATO frames (and today sees?) itself as a defensive alliance protecting democratic principles and human rights.
 Other states, including Russia, perceive the NATO differently.

-> ##### Thoughts on Stalinism
+> ##### Thoughts on Aspects of Stalinism
 > Stalinism seems to have relied much to much on brutality and forced alliances, so the local willingness to cooperate was often missing and the system turned out to be not sustainable.
 It can even be doubted that the Warsaw Pact would have passed a serious stress test, especially after the crackdowns of protests in Czechoslovakia and Hungary.
 Adverse feelings from the brutality of Stalinism such as deportations and ignorance of human rights seem to have been handed down the generations and last till today.

+> ##### NATO in the Yugoslavian Wars
+> In early 90's is was not [officially] clear respectively stated what's the purpose of the  North Atlantic Treaty Organization (NATO) and even if there still was any.
+NATO officials sometimes stated a more a political and less military organization.
+>
+> During the Yugoslavian Wars the NATO then was first ever involved as military party.
+The war was brutal including crimes such as ethnic cleansing from multiple parties.
+Postwar, the NATO and the EU incorporated the North-Western republics Slovenia and Croatia which happen to be the wealthiest and also happen to be mainly Roman Catholic.
+While the NATO framed itself as NACHO (North AdriatiC Human-rights Organization) and what the 'Western' media (respectively the intelligence services released to the media) illuminated through the fog of war was accordingly.
+For others, the NATO possibly fought a proxy war and so the NATO possibly stood for something like Nationalistic Augmenting Threat Organization.
+> > Looking from the outside and backwards it is hard to judge what really happened - who did what with which goals at which point in time.
+One approach is focussing on the pre and post situation which avoids having to analyze a foggy view of warfare, doing this - lets say - it seems possibly that the NATO was *not* 'squeaky clean'.
+>
+>> Though the situation was complex and difficult decisions were to made.
+> The region of former Yugoslavia had/has a complex history as most states have.
+There were Nationalistic and/or separatist tendencies throughout the existence of the Yugoslavian state.
+Moreover in the 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
+> * Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified UN charter regarding autonomy rights.
+> * The Open Balkan Project seems a promising path for the future.